lainiwa/my-ip/README.rst

    Installing config to `/home/lain/.config/my_ip/config.toml`...
 Done!
    185.xxx.xxx.xxx

 As you can see, the script installed the configuration script on the first run.
 The second run will be less verbose though:

 .. code-block:: console

    $ mip
    185.xxx.xxx.xxx

+.. installation-and-usage-end

 Getting Help
 ============

 Have a question?
+Spotted a bug?
 File a `new issue`_!

 .. _new issue: https://github.com/lainiwa/my-ip/issues/new